-ACADEMY OF HOSPITALITY (CERTIFICATE I & II)
+ACADEMY OF HOSPITALITY (CERTIFICATE II)

-Year Level: Stage 1 (available to Year 9, 10 & 11 Students)
+Year Level: SACE Credits: Stage 1 (available to Year 9, 10 & 11 Students) Minimum 20

-SACE Credits: Minimum 20

 Pathways: Employment, further TAFE study at Certificate III

-Prerequisites: No prerequisites for Certificate I,
+Prerequisites: No prerequisites.

-Certificate II must be preceeded by Certificate I

-unless otherwise discussed

-Length: Year 9: 1 semester or 1 year Year 10: 1 semester or 1 year
+Length: Year 9: 1 semester or 1 year

-Year 10: 1 semester or 1 year Year 11: 1 Semester or 1 Year
+Year 10: 1 semester or 1 year

+Year 11: 1 Semester or 1 Year

+The full Certificate II will take two years to complete.
+Sudents are able to achieve some units of compentency if a semester only is completed.
 Undertaking this course allows students to experience a range of routine hospitality work activities.
-The Certificate I qualification provides individuals with introductory knowledge and skills for initial work, community involvement and further learning.
+The Certificate II qualification provides individuals with introductory knowledge and skills for initial work, community involvement and further learning.
 These skills are extended in Certificate II where students will complete all competencies by participating in a range of activities including group and individual tasks relevant to industry standard learning.

-All learning tasks will be performed in a variety of locations and modes including the Sugarloaf Café at Tenison Woods College where the students are able experience industry standard learning accredited through a TAFE VISA.
+All learning tasks will be performed in a variety of locations and modes including the Sugarloaf Café at Tenison Woods College where the students are able experience industry standard learning.
 Participation in a minimum number of industry reflective hours and volunteering at recognised functions is mandatory for competencies to be achieved in this course.